Veterinarian's Oath

+Upon graduation as a veterinarian, an oath may be sworn to demonstrate the graduate's dedication and commitment to their new profession.
+This has similarities to human doctors' Hippocratic Oath.
+The oath itself differs around the world.

+Americas

+United States of America

 The Veterinarian's Oath was adopted by the American Veterinary Medical Association's House of Delegates July 1969, and amended by the AVMA Executive Board, November 1999 and December 2010.

 Being admitted to the profession of veterinary medicine, I solemnly swear to use my scientific knowledge and skills for the benefit of society through the protection of animal health and welfare, the prevention and relief of animal suffering, the conservation of animal resources, the promotion of public health, and the advancement of medical knowledge.

 I will practice my profession conscientiously, with dignity, and in keeping with the principles of veterinary medical ethics.
 I accept as a lifelong obligation the continual improvement of my professional knowledge and competence.

+This oath is also used in Afghanistan.

+Canada

-The Veterinarian Oath taken by Canadian veterinarians, established by the Canadian Veterinary Medical Association in 2004, has some minor deviations from that of the American Veterinary Medical Association.
-It reads as follows:
+The Veterinarian Oath taken by Canadian veterinarians was established by the Canadian Veterinary Medical Association in 2004 and updated in 2018.
+It has some minor deviations from that of the American Veterinary Medical Association.

 As a member of the veterinary medical profession, I solemnly swear that I will use my scientific knowledge and skills for the benefit of society.